Just shy of 34 feet long, this luxury diesel pusher offers nearly everything the “big boys” do.

 Freightliner designed a chassis specifically for the New Aire, in coordination with Newmar.
 This marks the first time Freightliner has built a short, side-radiator chassis with a 360-horsepower Cummins ISB engine and independent front suspension.

-The coach is equipped with Newmar’s Comfort Drive self-straightening steering wheel technology; a glass dash; and push-button ignition.
+The coach has Newmar’s Comfort Drive self-straightening steering wheel technology; a glass dash; and push-button ignition.
 The first of the automatic entry steps sits just 4 inches above the ground when the air-ride suspension is lowered.

 The New Aire incorporates hung-sidewall construction, which Newmar uses in all of its motorhomes.
 Similar to residential home construction, this method provides a strong foundation and excellent insulation properties versus vacuum-laminated foam.
-High R-value insulation is placed in the walls and ceiling: an R-16 floor, an R-19 roof, and R-11 walls, with additional R-4 in the basement floor.
+The walls and ceiling have high R-value insulation: an R-16 floor, an R-19 roof, and R-11 walls, with additional R-4 in the basement floor.

 Newmar’s STAR foundation strengthens the existing chassis frame and provides a solid base upon which to build — particularly important with this full-wall-slideout floor plan.
 HWH hydraulic leveling jacks are standard.